 The US 151 Fond du Lac bypass is a past highway project that provided a new 4-lane expressway on a new alignment.
-Traffic volumes on the bypass now range from 11,000 to 18,100 vehicles per day (vpd) at relativly high speeds.
-Some of these trips represent travel that once occurred on US 151 as it traveled through central Fond du Lac at slower speeds.
-Some of this bypass traffic volume are new trips that would not have occurred without the bypass.
-The increase in VMT produced by the US 151 bypass would increase emissions in Fond du Lac County.
-The higher speeds on the bypass would lower emissions.
-As mentioned, Fond du Lac County is currently in attainment for NAAQS (see discussion later in
+Traffic volumes on the bypass now range from 11,000 to 18,100 vehicles per day (vpd) at relatively high speeds.23 Some of these trips represent travel that once occurred on US 151 as it traveled through central Fond du Lac at slower speeds.
+Some

-The WIS 23 alternatives will have varying traffic volumes on the highway, and consequently higher VMT.
-Table 4.0-11 lists the weighted average 2040 average daily traffic associated with each build alternative this section).
+The WIS 23 alternatives, including corridor preservation improvements, if implemented, will have varying traffic volumes on the highway, and consequently higher VMT.
+In the future, if

-Figure 4.0-5 Generic Emission vs Speed
+Figure 4.0-5 Generic Emission vs Speed Source :USEPA.
+MOBILE 6.2 Model run 24 September 2003